A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Synthetic Experiments

 This simulation tests the sensitivity of our solution to the noise in feature data.
-Two sources of error are taken into account: the laser depth uncertainty long the beam direction and the pixel uncertainty in line detection.
+Two sources of error are taken into account: the laser depth uncertainty along the beam direction and the pixel uncertainty in line detection.
 Based on the practical setting, we respectively set the standard deviations (STDs) of laser noise and pixel error as $\sigma_1 = 10$ mm and $\sigma_2 = 3$ px in the $640\times 480$ image.
 A factor $k_{\sigma}$ varies from 0 to 1 to combine the noise information as $k_{\sigma}\sigma_i$ ($i = 1, 2$)~\cite{Ruben} from both sensors in one plot.
 1000 Monte-Carlo trials are performed, each of which needs only one snapshot.
-The metrics for angular error (rotation) and distance error (translation) are respectively $e_{\theta} = 2\arcsin ( \frac{1}{2\sqrt{2}} \Vert \hat{\mathbf{R}}-\mathbf{R}_{gt} \Vert_{\mathcal{F}} )$ and $e_d = \Vert \hat{\mathbf{t}}-\mathbf{t}_{gt} \Vert_2$.
-Fig.~\ref{fig:AngleDistErr} demonstrates that as noise level increases, our solution is not sensitive to the image noise but has a greater sensitivity to the laser depth noise.
+The metrics for angular error (the chordal distance~\cite{Hartley} of rotation) and distance error (translation) are respectively $e_{\theta} = 2\arcsin ( \frac{1}{2\sqrt{2}} \Vert \hat{\mathbf{R}}-\mathbf{R}_{gt} \Vert_{\mathcal{F}} )$ and $e_d = \Vert \hat{\mathbf{t}}-\mathbf{t}_{gt} \Vert_2$.
+Fig.~\ref{fig:AngleDistErr} demonstrates that as the noise level increases, our solution is robust to the image noise but has a greater sensitivity to the laser depth noise.